 Wow!
 You should see my home office.
 Sticky notes everywhere!
 It was worse when I worked in the office.
 My coworkers would threaten to pull a file from the bottom of one of the piles to watch the whole thing topple!
 Luckily, these days, there are a lot fewer physical files and I find organizing my desktop a lot easier.
 I developed a habit of gathering up all the stickies at the end of the day and taking care of any task that wasn’t complete.

 This response is light-hearted and reveals a lot of personality.
 It also tells the interviewer that the problem is mostly solved.
+Humour can often lighten the mood in an interview - choosing to make a joke with this question is a great way of deflecting what might be more damaging areas of discussion.

 In the past, I would go over and over every small mistake or or misstep I made and label myself a failure.
 It got me a bit stuck to the point that I missed a deadline or two worrying about tiny things.
 Over time, I have learned that it’s good to examine your mistakes and try to do better, but not to dwell on them.
 A mentor helped me by saying, “Perfection is the enemy of progress.”

 This answer combines elements of self-criticism and perfectionism, but also tells the HR person that the applicant is open to mentoring and personal growth.
+Some people may consider it a little cloying.
+Don't be too self-effacing.

 4. Impatience with red tape